Breaking down cultural barriers for refugees

-The Franc Ksaver Meško Library in Ormož serves a region of Slovenia that has been affected by the migration of many thousands of people fleeing poverty and war, including Ukrainian women and children.
+The Franc Ksaver Meško Library in Ormož serves a region of Slovenia that has been affected by the migration of many thousands of people fleeing poverty and war, including 20 Ukrainian mothers with children.

 The library is working together with the Ormož Adult Education Centre to raise awareness and acceptance of the new arrivals among the local community – working to increase inclusion and reduce inequality and helping to encourage the involvement of refugees in the cultural and social life of the local community by offering them opportunities to develop their talents, hobbies, cultural and educational needs.

-Newcomers have also been able to attend Slovenian language courses at the adult education centre and production of an English-language information brochure is underway to help newcomers orient themselves to the area.
-In addition to this support, new arrivals are able to use the library’s computers and Wi-Fi connection to keep in touch with family members and to study online.
+Newcomers have also been able to attend Slovenian language courses at the adult education centre as well as using the library’s computers and Wi-Fi connection to keep in touch with family members and to study online.

 Through these activities, the initiative has significantly improved refugees’ integration into the local community and has encouraged cooperation between local organisations.

 Further activities for all ages are planned for 2023, in consultation with community representatives.
 The challenge team hopes to continue to encourage cultural integration even after the end of the project.

 They have gathered basic information with instructions about how to arrange temporary residence, which will be published online and distributed as printed copies at key locations in the local community for future new arrivals.